binshops/laravel-blog/README.md

-# Laravel Blogger
+# Laravel Blog Package
 ## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app
+It has everything you need to quickly and easily add a blog to your laravel app.

-### 5 minutes to install!
-Quick and easy!
+### Quick and easy installation

 Install with following command and follow the instructions.

     composer require hessam/laravel-blogger

-## Introduction

-It has everything you need to quickly and easily add a blog to your laravel app.

-## FOR 5 MINUTE INSTALLATION GUIDE (with video guide), PLEASE VISIT [THE INSTALL GUIDE HERE](https://hessam.binshops.com/laravel-blog-package/)

-[Install guide](https://hessam.binshops.com/laravel-blog-package/) • [Packagist](https://packagist.org/packages/hessam/laravel-blogger) << MAKE SURE YOU FOLLOW THE INSTURCTIONS.
-They're simple, but must be followed.
+### For Complete Setup Instructions (with video guide), please Visit [The Install Guide](https://hessam.binshops.com/laravel-blog-package/)

+To see package on Packagist click this [Link](https://packagist.org/packages/hessam/laravel-blogger)

+## What/who this package is for:

+ - For websites running Laravel (6.x and higher)
+ - Who want to have a site blog, and have an easy to use interface to write blog posts/assign categories/manage existing posts
+ - Where only admin users can edit/manage the blog (this is not suitable for every user on your site to be able to manage posts)
+ - Where you understand that posts can (potentially) contain JS or any other code, so you should only allow trusted admin users to add/edit/delete/manage the blog posts

+## What this package is NOT for:

+ - Sites where you want your (normal, non-admin) users to write blog posts.
+You must set `canManageBlogEtcPosts()` on your user model to ONLY allow trusted users.

 ## Features